yoaocopy/OPT_Mentor_simple/README.md

 </details>

-## Features

-- **Serverless Operation**: Runs entirely in the browser using [Pyodide](https://pyodide.org)
-- **Offline Capability**: Can be used without internet connection
-- **Enhanced Security**: No server-side code execution, reducing security risks
-- **Educational Focus**: Perfect for classroom settings and online exams
-- **Safe Exam Browser Compatible**: Works with [Safe Exam Browser](https://safeexambrowser.org/)
-  > ⚠️ The AI model does not work with Safe Exam Browser at present.
-- **Interactive Visualization**: Visual representation of Python program execution
-- **Live Editing Mode**: Real-time code editing and visualization
-- **Socratic AI hints**: Provide Socratic style hints instead of answers with the fine-tuned LLM model.

 ## Installation (Github Action)
 The pages are automaticly compiled with github action, and pushed to the [`gh-pages`](https://github.com/dive4dec/OPT_Mentor/tree/gh-pages) branch.
 Those compiled files will work with a web server.